blindtolies/SHALL-BOT/README.md

 Kochu and I are moderating a [support group](https://t.me/ELSupport), where you can ask for help setting up your bot, discover/request new features, report bugs, and stay in the loop whenever a new update is available.
 Of course I'll also help when a database schema changes, and some table column needs to be modified/added.
-Note to maintainers that all schema changes will be found in the commit messages, and its their responsibility to read any new commits.
+Note to maintainers that all schema changes will be found in the commit messages, and its their responsibility to apply them.

 Join the [news channel](https://t.me/ELUpdates) if you just want to stay in the loop about new features or announcements.